The Truth About Sunscreen ChemicalsJanuary 28, 2020

 Further research is required to determine whether these ingredients are safe for regular use.
 We know from previous research that oxybenzone is harmful to marine life, but Australia’s Therapeutic Goods Administration (TGA) considers up to 10% product concentrations of oxybenzone to be safe for human use.

-If you prefer to take caution and wait for further research on how these chemicals interact with our systems, our Skin Cancer Doctor and our Clinical Director both recommend using a physical sunscreen anyway.
+If you prefer to take caution and wait for further research on how these chemicals interact with our systems, our Clinical Director recommends using a physical sunscreen anyway.
 Australia has one of the highest rates of skin cancer in the world.
 By no means should you stop wearing sunscreen altogether.